kwan19961217/go-cursor-based-pagination-poc/README.md

 //userStore := user.NewInMemoryUserRepository()
 ```

-to use a in-memory storage.

-Setup your mock data according to your storage option, you can find the mock data for in-memory storage in `internal/domain/user/repository.go`
+You can find the mock data for in-memory storage in `internal/domain/user/repository.go`

 ## Usage